 Short ambers decrease safety for many road users:

-I submit that it would significantly assist road safety if the Province of Ontario require that its Manual of Uniform Traffic Control Devices apply to all traffic lights in the province as minimum times.
+It would significantly assist road safety if the Province of Ontario would require that its Ontario Traffic Manual apply to all traffic lights in the province as minimum times.
 And, the province should require that enforcement take account of local weather conditions, vehicle weight, and the safety of vehicle occupants.
 Too-short signal change times put all of us at unnecessary risk.

 other notes on community matters